 - Add onions and stir until the layers of the onions have separated.

 - Next add the sliced pork belly and stir occasionally until halfway cooked.

 - Add the Korean BBQ sauce, oyster sauce, and soy sauce, then stir until well combined.

 - Add sliced carrots and red bell peppers and stir until cooked.

 - Turn off the stove and then add kale, green onion, and cilantro and stir.
 The residual heat from the meat and other veggies will cook the green leafy veggies.

-- Platter and serve with squeezed lime and salt to taste and a side of rice.
+- Platter and serve with squeezed lime and salt to taste and a side of white rice.

 If you have tried this recipe and would like to share it on social media, use the hashtag #recipesbykayklalor.
 I would love to see what you’ve made!